-2.1 Expectations for Climate Change
+2.1 Expectations about climate change

 For climate risks to be important in the investment process requires that investors believe that climate change represents a risk.
 Thus, we first examine whether investors view climate change itself as being a significant possibility for the future.
 We ask their expectations regarding global temperature increases at the end of the century.
-We anchored expectations by referring to the two degrees Celsius target of the Paris Climate Accord and then requested the respondents' own expectations.
+We anchored expectations by referring to the 2°C target of the Paris Climate Accord and then requested the respondents' own expectations.

 Figure 1A illustrates the respondents' climate expectations in total and by region.
 The figure shows a widespread belief in climate change.
-Across all respondents, only 3% do not expect any temperature increase, 16% expect an increase by up to one degree, and 30% by up to two degrees.
-Moreover, four in ten respondents expect a temperature rise that exceeds the Paris two degrees target, with 12% expecting an increase of more than three degrees.
-Illustrating the consequences of a temperature rise beyond three degrees, Thomas Buberl, CEO of insurer AXA has expressed the view that "we can clearly say that at a scenario between 3 and 4 degrees, it's not insurable anymore."9 These expectations suggest that many of our respondents view very damaging climate scenarios to be likely, which implies that at least some of our respondents should have deep concerns about the effects of climate change on their portfolios.
-Examining the differences across regions, we find that similar proportions of respondents from North America and Europe expect temperature increases above two degrees.
-In addition, North American respondents have more pessimistic expectations when it comes to the most extreme scenario.
+Across all respondents, only 3% do not expect any temperature increase, 16% expect an increase by up to one degree, and 30% by up to 2°C. Moreover, four in ten respondents expect a temperature rise that exceeds the Paris 2°C target, with 12% expecting an increase of more than 3°C. Illustrating the consequences of a temperature rise beyond 3°C , Thomas Buberl, CEO of insurer AXA has expressed the view that "we can clearly say that at a scenario between 3°C and 4°C, it's not insurable anymore" (Hirtenstein 2018).
+These expectations suggest that many of our respondents view very damaging climate scenarios to be likely, which implies that at least some of our respondents should have deep concerns about the effects of climate change on their portfolios.
+Examining the differences across regions, we find that similar proportions of respondents from North America and Europe expect temperature increases above 2°C. In addition, North American respondents have more pessimistic expectations when it comes to the most extreme scenario.

-8 Some part of the difference in the ESG shares may be explained by the growing trend to consider ESG topics in investment mandates.
-While our study captures investment characteristics survey as of 2018, the survey by Amel-Zadeh and Serafeim (2018) was executed in 2016.
+6 Some part of the difference in the ESG shares may be explained by the growing trend of considering ESG topics in investment mandates.
+Although our study captures investment characteristics survey as of 2018, the survey by Amel-Zadeh and Serafeim (2018) was executed in 2016.